image

 Successful millwrights are flexible tradesman, able to work independently but also apart of a team.
 Sometimes a millwright will work on their own, focusing on a single work order while also working with a team, tackling the same project.
 How big these teams is dependent on how large the company it is that they work for.

-4. Many millwright mechanics know programming languages
+4. Many millwright mechanics are increasingly knowledgeable in automation and programming

 5. Millwright mechanics are in good physical shape